 This is OSINT for business in practice: gathering and analyzing publicly available information to make better decisions and catch threats before they become crises.
 Not speculation.
 Not espionage.
 Just systematic, legal intelligence work using data that's already out there, waiting for someone to connect the dots.

-The global OSINT market hit $12.7 billion in 2025 and is projected to reach $133.6 billion by 2035, according to GM Insights.
-Private enterprises account for 57% of that usage.
+The global OSINT market hit $12.7 billion in 2025 and is projected to reach $133.6 billion by 2035, according to GM Insights, which also puts the private sector at roughly 38% of all OSINT implementations.
 The question is no longer whether businesses need open source intelligence.
 The question is whether yours is already exposed and you just don't know it yet.

 Not sure what your company's digital footprint reveals?
 Bitvea's OSINT services give you a clear picture of your exposure, starting at 25,000 CZK.